-- Recognising the importance of school attendance and promoting it across our school's ethos, Policies, and procedures ensuring that they also help us meet our Equality Objectives and do not discriminate. - Ensuring school leaders fulfil expectations and statutory duties.
+• Recognising the importance of school attendance and promoting it across our school's ethos, Policies, and procedures ensuring that they also help us meet our Equality Objectives and do not discriminate.

-- Evaluating our effectiveness on attendance by regularly reviewing attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensuring school staff receive adequate training on attendance. - Nominating a member of the Management Committee responsible for the monitoring of attendance (see Policy front page). - Dealing with representation by parents or carers if their application for an authorised absence is refused and handling complaints regarding this Policy as outlined in our Complaints procedure
+- Ensuring school leaders fulfil expectations and statutory duties. - Evaluating our effectiveness on attendance by regularly reviewing attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts and year groups (including their punctuality) who need it most. - Ensuring school staff receive adequate training on attendance. - Nominating a member of The Management Committee responsible for the monitoring of attendance (see Policy front page). - Dealing with representation by parents or carers if their application for an authorised absence is refused and handling complaints regarding this Policy as outlined in our Complaints procedure.